Table of Contents

 Plugins Recommendation:

-- Swift Performance Pro (Affiliate Link): See Version 2.3 (beta) ([NEW] Preload Images) to learn more (if you have a screenshot referring to preloading, please send it to me) (Probably out of beta release)
+- Swift Performance Pro (Affiliate Link): See Version 2.3 (beta) ([NEW] Preload Images) to learn more (if you have a screenshot referring to preloading, please send it to me)

 $id = get_post_thumbnail_id();